By Marcin Wojtyczka

 Inform the crew that harder conditions are expected but do not frighten anyone.
 Adjust the watch rota if needed.
 The crew should take seasickness tables, prepare warm clothes and stow their gear.

-Cook and eat a decent meal
+Rest well, cook and eat a decent meal

 Charge the batteries